MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 .. _fig_mjvm_flow2:
 .. figure:: images/mjvm_flow2.*
-   :alt: MicroEJ core engine Flow
+   :alt: MicroEJ Core Engine Flow
    :width: 80.0%
    :align: center

-   MicroEJ core engine Flow
+   MicroEJ Core Engine Flow

-1. Step 1 consists in writing a MicroEJ Application against a set of foundation libraries available in the platform.
+1. Step 1 consists in writing a MicroEJ Application against a set of Foundation Libraries available in the platform.

 2. Step 2 consists in compiling the MicroEJ Application code and the required libraries in an ELF library, using the Smart Linker.

-3. Step 3 consists in linking the previous ELF file with the MicroEJ core engine library and a third-party BSP (OS, drivers, etc.).
+3. Step 3 consists in linking the previous ELF file with the MicroEJ Core Engine library and a third-party BSP (OS, drivers, etc.).
 This step may require a third-party linker provided by a C toolchain.

 Architecture
 ============

-The MicroEJ core engine and its components have been compiled for one specific CPU architecture and for use with a specific C compiler.
+The MicroEJ Core Engine and its components have been compiled for one specific CPU architecture and for use with a specific C compiler.

 The architecture of the platform engine is called green thread